Jachimo/obstagtools/README.md

 While of admittedly limited utility as a standalone program, the `get_keywords()` function might be useful for other, more complex applications, like building up a list of keywords across multiple documents prior to wikification.

-## Additional Notes
+## General Info

 ### Required Structure

-The specified input file must be a "well formed" YAML+Markdown document, consisting of:
+The specified input file(s) must be "well formed" YAML+Markdown documents, consisting of:

 - The string `---\n` (that's three hyphens, followed by a line ending character such as LF), **and nothing else**, on the first line of the file; followed by
 - YAML data, specifically containing a sequence named 'tags' with one or more values, represented using block-style YAMP (_not_ flow!) syntax_; then